(MG) is an autoimmune disease. It affects the connection between the nerves and skeletal muscles.

 Symptoms may grow more severe over time.
 MG may cause the following: Muscle weakness that increases with muscle use/exercise, and improves after resting those musclesDrooping eyelidsDouble and/or blurred visionDifficulty swallowingDifficulty speakingDifficulty walkingWeakness of the hand musclesDifficulty breathing

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-You may need to see a neurologist.
+You will likely need to see a neurologist.
 This type of doctor is an expert in diseases of the nervous system.
 Tests may include: Blood testsElectromyography

 tests—to reveal abnormalities in muscle functioning